 Celebration of Excellence

 Generally held in April, the Celebration of Excellence is your opportunity to display outstanding examples of social work scholarship.
 Students work with a faculty mentor, who supports and guides their project.
-In the MSW program, students may submit work completed in the Capstone Project or other courses.
-Online students will present their work remotely.
+Online students may present their work remotely.

 Commencement